 - Cut back any brush, keep weeds at bay, and mow frequently.
-Voles like dense, heavy vegetative because it provides these creatures from predators.
+Voles like dense, heavy vegetative because it protects these creatures from predators

 Repellents don’t always have the best results and have to reapply them often, especially after it rains.
 You can purchase fox or coyote urine, which are two of the top predators of voles.
 Using this type of urine tends to send voles running the other way.

 Castor-oil based repellents work well and penetrate the ground.
 They give vegetation a strange odor and taste that voles don’t find attractive at all.
 Castor oil is a preferred choice because it’s all-natural and biodegradable.